How To File Bankruptcy

 A consumer should research their options as it relates to how to file bankruptcy.
 Some people choose to file without the aid of a lawyer; this is dangerous as creditors often seek to take advantage of unrepresented consumers.
 It is highly recommended to hire a lawyer by nearly all consumer rights groups, if you can’t afford a lawyer right now, save and wait until you can, it will be well worth it.

-Bankruptcy Procedure is complex and often counter-intuitive.
-Lawyers spend years in school and then years practicing before fully understanding bankruptcy procedure and how to file bankruptcy.
-A non-lawyer is not going to be able to understand, even at a basic level, bankruptcy procedure without making a massive time commitment to learning what is bankruptcy.
+Insolvency is complex and often counter-intuitive.
+Lawyers spend years in school and then years practicing before fully understanding the procedure and how to file.
+A non-lawyer is not going to be able to understand, even at a basic level, the procedures without making a massive time commitment to learning what it is.

-The first step is to consult with the lawyer you’ve selected, or their staff, and go over your “case”.
-A series of simple questions will determine “can I file bankruptcy” and under which Chapter.
-Generally, these questions relate to assets, liabilities, income and expenses.
-Recent transfer of property and other financial qualifications also affect what Chapter of bankruptcy to file and the bankruptcy procedure.
+The first step is to consult with the lawyer you’ve selected, or their staff, and go over your “case.”
+A series of simple questions will determine whether you can file and under which Chapter.
+Generally, these questions relate to assets, liabilities, income, and expenses.
+Recent transfer of property and other financial qualifications also affect what Chapter to file.

 Step #2 Pre-Filing Credit Counseling

-Under the Bankruptcy Abuse Prevention and Consumer Protection Act (“BAPCPA”), which substantially amended the U.S. Bankruptcy Code effective October 17, 2005, prior to filing a bankruptcy case, you must obtain consumer credit counseling from an entity approved by the U.S. Trustee within 180 days of the date of the filing of a bankruptcy case.
+Under the Bankruptcy Abuse Prevention and Consumer Protection Act (“BAPCPA”), which substantially amended the U.S. Bankruptcy Code effective October 17, 2005, prior to filing a case, you must obtain consumer credit counseling from an entity approved by the U.S. Trustee within 180 days of the date of the filing.

-This counseling requirement is nothing more than a deterrent for consumers filing bankruptcy and runs up the cost and complexity for consumers asking how to file bankruptcy.
+This counseling requirement is nothing more than a deterrent for consumers filing for insolvency and runs up the cost and complexity for consumers.
 You can complete this counseling online.
 There is a small fee for the counseling, but in some cases if you are filing with your spouse you get a discount on the price.

 Step #3 Filing

-Once your attorney has submitted your bankruptcy petition, you will be notified by mail (most often) of the date for your meeting of creditors (or a “341 meeting”, named after the section of the Bankruptcy Code requiring it).
+Once your attorney has submitted your petition, you will be notified by mail (most often) of the date for your meeting of creditors (or a “341 meeting,” named after the section of the Bankruptcy Code requiring it).